FY 23 Capital Projects - Streets and Drainage

 - Master Drainage Plan – Phase 2 - Master Drainage Plan –Phase 2

 - The City of Castle Hills had a second master drainage study which was completed in May 2016 (Phase II – Watersheds I, IV and V) to identify a conclusion and recommendation to address drainage projects within other watersheds in portions of Castle Hills.
 The purpose of this study was to determine the cause of flooding within primary waterways with watershed I, IV and V (Fox Hall, Lemonwood, Travertine and Atwater).
-Similar to the first master drainage plan, phase II outlines proposed improvements with a scope of work and probable cost.
-In Phase II, it indicates four projects with a cost of $9 Million.
+Similar to the first master drainage plan, phase II the Drainage CIP outlines proposed improvements with a scope of work and probable cost.